 Mechanical debridement can involve several different methods.
-Sharp surgical is the gold standard of mechanical debridement, and involves having a surgeon remove all of the necrotic tissue so that the vascular bleeding wound bed is exposed.
+Sharp surgical is the gold-standard of mechanical debridement, and involves having a surgeon manually remove all of the necrotic tissue so that the vascular bleeding wound bed is exposed.

 Conservative sharp wound debridement is the next best option, and is usually carried out by a skilled clinician such as a wound consultant or podiatrist.

-By performing excellent gentle wound cleansing and debridement, health professionals can assist with wound healing by removing any necrotic tissue which may be impacting the treatment goals.
+By performing excellent gentle wound cleansing and debridement, healthcare professionals can assist with wound healing by removing any necrotic tissue which may be impacting the treatment goals.

-Simple debridement that can be undertaken by all health professionals involves gentle circular movements over the wound with dry gauze, which may lift some debris.
+Simple debridement that can be undertaken by all healthcare professionals involves gentle circular movements over the wound with dry gauze, which may lift some debris.

 Using forceps to gently scrape the tissue may also help lift debris off the wound.